Dog food: Chart

 The European Union does not use a unified nutrient requirement.
 A manufacturer committee called FEDIAF (European Pet Food Industry Federation) makes recommendations for cats and dogs that members follow.
 Both AAFCO and FEDIAF publish in two formats: one in the amount-per-kilogram form above, another in an energy-ratio format.

 Dangers

-A number of common human foods and household ingestibles are toxic to dogs, including chocolate solids (theobromine poisoning), onion and leeks (thiosulfate, or allyl propyl disulfide poisoning), grapes and raisins (cause kidney failure in dogs), rhubarb, xylitol, macadamia nuts, as well as various plants and other potentially ingested materials.
+A number of common human foods and household ingestibles are toxic to dogs, including chocolate solids (theobromine poisoning), onion and garlic (thiosulfate, alliin or allyl propyl disulfide poisoning), grapes and raisins (cause kidney failure in dogs), milk (some dogs are lactose intolerant and suffer diarrhea; goats' milk can be beneficial to dogs), mushrooms, fatty foods, rhubarb, xylitol, macadamia nuts, as well as various plants and other potentially ingested materials.

 A full list of poison/toxic substances can be found on the ASPCA's website.

 Recalls

 The 2007 pet food recalls involved the massive recall of many brands of cat and dog foods beginning in March 2007.
 The recalls came in response to reports of renal failure in pets consuming mostly wet pet foods made with wheat gluten from a single Chinese company, beginning in February 2007.
 After more than three weeks of complaints from consumers, the recall began voluntarily with the Canadian company Menu Foods on March 16, 2007, when a company test showed sickness and death in some of the test animals.

 Overall, several major companies recalled more than 100 brands of pet foods, with most of the recalled product coming from Menu Foods.
 The contaminant was identified as melamine, which had been added as an adulterant to simulate a higher protein content.

 In the United States, there has been extensive media coverage of the recall.
 There have been calls for government regulation of pet foods, which had previously been self-regulated by pet food manufacturers.
 The economic impact on the pet food market has been extensive, with Menu Foods losing roughly $30 million alone from the recall.